-Dogs tend to enjoy things that assure their survival, domestication didn’t change that.
+Dogs enjoy things that assure their survival, and domestication didn’t change that.
 All the things dogs enjoy are part of the predatory hunting sequence: searching, stalking, chasing, fighting, celebration, and consumption.
 If you want to explore this in more detail, I recommend our article Play is the Way! and the online presentation: Tug: A Deeper Perspective by Jay Jack from Next Level Dogs.

 What Do You Do?

-Tell your dog, he is a good boy.
-Tell her, she’s a good girl.
+Tell your dog he is a good boy.
+Tell her she’s a good girl.
 Pet them and give them a treat.
 They did their job.
 Have you ever tried catching a squirrel?
 That is hard work!
 Let them know you appreciate their work effort.
 Sounds weird?
 It shouldn’t!
 This is the nature of your dog.
 Domestication didn’t change that.

 What is Aggression?

 Aggression is the intent to cause injury.
-But that doesn’t mean any injury caused by a dog is due to aggression.
-A dog that bites when it is scared, is trying to create space, not injury—the injuries are accidental.
-Such a dog is not aggressive but can still be very dangerous.
-A super-friendly dog with poor bite control—the lack of ability to control how hard they bite—can also be very dangerous and may need to be muzzled in certain situations.
+But that doesn’t mean every injury caused by a dog is due to aggression.
+A dog that bites when it is scared is trying to create space, not injury—the injuries are accidental.
+Such a dog is not truly aggressive.
+It simply uses aggressive behaviors to create space.
+But, of course, that can be very dangerous.
+Some people—including many dog trainers—argue that this is a distinction without a difference.
+However, the reason for an action is extremely relevant.

 What is Reactivity?

 In contrast, reactivity is a visceral response without intent.
-The dog just doesn’t know what else to do in a given situation.
+The dog doesn’t know what else to do in a given situation.
 As such, reducing reactivity is about changing reactive (automatic) responses into reflective (deliberate) responses—teaching a dog to make better choices.

 Leashes are a prime example of this.
-There is no such thing as “leash-aggression.”
+There is no such thing as “leash aggression.”
 Leashes don’t make dogs aggressive.
 That’s a common myth.
-However, restraining a dog will frustrate it and that frustration can result in aggressive behaviors.
-In the case of a leash, simply teaching the dog to have a better relationship with the leash will reduce the frustration and in return remove the reactivity.
+However, restraining a dog will frustrate it, and that frustration can result in aggressive behaviors.
+In the case of a leash, simply teaching the dog to have a better relationship with the leash will reduce the frustration and, in return, remove the reactivity.